rootzoll/konfetti-app/README.md

 Make sure to have the IONIC framework installed (v1.x): http://ionicframework.com

-Checkout from git, run 'ionic state reset' and then 'ionic resources' within project folder.

-Then run 'ionic serve' - than the App should open up in your browser and connect to the public Konfetti server.
+Then run './_startupAppInBrowser.sh' - than the App should open up in your browser and connect to the public Konfetti server.

+## Build Android APK

+Use the '_buildAndroid.sh' script on first build.

 ## Other Konfetti Software (to run your own server)